erigones/Ludolph/README.rst

     * ludolph.plugins.base
         * about - details about this project
+        * at - list, add, or delete jobs for later execution
         * avatar - list available avatars or set an avatar for Ludolph (admin only)
         * broadcast - sent private message to every user in roster (admin only)
         * help - show this help
         * message - send new XMPP message to user/room
+        * remind - list, add, or delete reminders
         * roster - list and manage users on Ludolph's roster (admin only)
         * status - set Ludolph's status (admin only)
         * uptime - show Ludolph uptime